NobleRobot/NobleEngine-ProjectTemplate/README.md

 git clone --recurse-submodules https://github.com/NobleRobot/NobleEngine-ProjectTemplate "path/to/yourprojectfolder"
 ```

-#### Via <u>git command line</u> (before version 1.9)

-Very old versions of git required you to jump though an extra hoop by cloning the submodule in a separate command:
+Very old versions (before v1.9) of git required you to jump though an extra hoop by cloning the submodule in a separate command:

 ```cmd
 git clone https://github.com/NobleRobot/NobleEngine-ProjectTemplate "path/to/your project folder"